 Step 1: Documents preparation

-Step 2: Authenticating your documents
+Step 2: Apostille your documents

-After you prepare your documents they need to be submitted to Global Affairs Canada (GAC) for authentication.
-Once the GAC staff has determined that your criminal record check meets their requirements they will place a large red stamp directly on your document, confirming it has been authenticated.
+Once the apostille office has determined that your criminal record check meets their requirements, they will place a certificate of apostille directly on your document, confirming it has been apostilled.

 Step 3: Legalizing your documents

-At International Documents Canada, we specialize in managing the authentication and legalization process for our clients.
+At International Documents Canada, we specialize in managing the apostille process for our clients.
 When you contact us for your free consultation we will first take the time to understand your specific situation and answer any questions you have.
 We will then clearly explain your options and provide you with a detailed quote, so that you have the information you need to figure out which option is right for you.
 Contact us through our website or phone us toll-free at 1-888-433-1011 – we look forward to hearing from you!